CYBIRD-D/How-to-Choose-your-LLM-Model-for-translation/README_en.md

 # How to Choose Your LLM?
 **How to choose the right large language model (for translation)**  </br>

-This post helps beginners pick an LLM that suits them. </br>
+This guide is for beginners who want to use LLMs for translation.

-if it helps, pls give a star, thanks!
+If it helps, please consider giving the repo a star.
+Thanks.

 ### English | [中文-Simplified Chinese](README.md)
-This article is meant to give beginners a first understanding of using LLMs for translation, with a primary scenario of translating visual novels (VN).
-Because the principles are the same, you can also apply it to other translation tasks.

-Recommended:
+This article gives beginners a first overview of using large language models (LLMs) for translation.</br>
+The main example is translating visual novels (VN), but the same ideas work for most other translation tasks.

+Recommended tools and resources:
 - [**LunaTranslator**](https://github.com/HIllya51/LunaTranslator)
 - [PDFMathTranslate](https://github.com/PDFMathTranslate/PDFMathTranslate-next)
 - [AiNiee](https://github.com/NEKOparapa/AiNiee)